xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/processing_orders_for_downloadable_products.md

 Here you can see the amount of downloads left, TTL and also can block or renew access to the file.

-Due to the specifics of how digital products are delivered, the E-goods module enables you to have more control of how orders with downloadable products are processed:
+Due to the specifics of how digital products are delivered, the E-goods addon enables you to have more control of how orders with downloadable products are processed:
 - You can disable all online payment methods, which mostly work for automatic order processing.
 - You can choose to enable only those payment methods that require manual processing.
 - You can choose the payments that allow using the "auth only" mode.